RichardForshaw/resume/mkd-blog/docs/blog/articles/2026-05-01-specifying-behaviours-for-startups.markdown

 #### The "Example Mapping" Meeting

 This is typically where a session to decompose the stories into rules and behaviours is necessary.
 As highlighted before, _discussion is key_, and the parties involved should not be afraid to ask questions.
-This is the purpose of an ["Example Mapping" meeting](https://cucumber.io/blog/bdd/example-mapping-introduction) meeting, and I would expect questions to be raised like:
+This is the purpose of an ["Example Mapping" meeting](https://cucumber.io/blog/bdd/example-mapping-introduction), and I would expect questions to be raised like:

  * _"What if the credit card is incorrect or expired?"_
     - "Then the user should be told there is an error."
  * _"And what would happen then?"_
     - "They can try again or cancel"
  * _"What happens when they cancel?"_
     - "They revert to the free plan"
  * _"What about if a payment fails on an existing subscription"_
     - "Then their account is suspended"
  * _"You mean they will log in one day and have a suspended account?"_
     - "You're right, we should give them warnings if we know their card is about to expire"
  * _"How many warnings?"_
     - "Weekly from one month before"

 Bringing an inquisitive mind to a discussion like this should serve to clarify many of these issues, and bring about a tight set of rules and examples.
 Every issue raised here is a question or assumption that is avoided once the development team starts work, and an opportunity to synchronise your expectations.